As you already know, Nigeria operates on three (3) arms of Government—the Executive, the Legislature and the Judiciary.

 The Legislature is responsible for law making.
 They make the laws by passing bills and, to a very large extent, are at the center of decision making.
-Nigeria operates a bi-camera legislature and that’s the Upper (The Senate) and Lower (the House of Representatives) Chambers.
+Nigeria operates a bicameral legislature, namely; the Upper Chamber (The Senate) and Lower Chamber (the House of Representatives).

 The Judiciary is the third arm, and going by the trend of law-making and execution, the judicial arm of the government is responsible for the interpretation of laws.
 It is vested with the responsibility of settling disputes between conflicting parties and establishing justice.

 As the power of the legislature lie in the chambers (the National Assembly), the power of the judiciary is in the courts and it is in this court that a citizen can fight the government.
-For organization and coordination, powers are delegated to courts and each of these courts have their jurisdiction and it is on that premise I’ll be discussing the hierarchy and jurisdiction of the Nigerian Courts.
+For organization and coordination, powers are delegated to courts and each of these courts have their jurisdiction and it is on that premise I’ll be discussing the hierarchy of Courts in Nigeria and their jurisdiction.

 Here we go:

 The Supreme Court of Nigeria is at the highest level as far as judiciary is concerned in Nigeria.
 It is the apex court in Nigeria and any judgment passed here is final; it cannot be contested or appealed by any other court again, but can be nullified by the legislature or the Supreme Court itself.
 Reprieve may also be granted to convicted persons by a Governor or the President.

 In the provision of Section 230 of the 1999 Constitution, it shall consist of The Chief Justice of Nigeria and Twenty-one (21) judges at all times.
 The Supreme Court is located only in Abuja.